cloudogu/dogu-development-docs/docs/important/relevant_functionalities_en.md

 Memory requests can be used to specify the minimum memory requirement for Dogus to be fully functional.

-**Caution!**
+**Important:**
-Memory-Requests are only used in the Multinode-EcoSystem.
+Memory-Requests are only applied in the Multinode-EcoSystem.

 #### Swap